DigiDuncan/DigiWOF/plans.md

 During a normal round, a Player spins the Wheel.
 Depending on what the land on, multiple things can happen.
 (See [Special Wedges](#special-wedges).)
 Assuming the Player lands on a "normal wedge" (one with a dollar value on its face), the player can choose to do one of three things:

-* **Guess a consonant**: the player guesses a consonant, and if it's on the board, they recieve [wedge value] x [number of consonants on the board].
+* **Guess a consonant**: the player guesses a consonant, and if it's on the board, they receive [wedge value] x [number of consonants on the board].
 * **Buy a vowel**: the player spends $250 to reveal one of five vowels from the puzzle.
 (This costs money even if the vowel isn't there.)
 * **Solve the puzzle**: the player guesses the entire puzzle.
-If they get it right, they walk away with their current round earnings, and the second and third place Players walk away from that roudn with $2000 and $1000, respectively.
-If they get it worng, they lose their turn.
+If they get it right, they walk away with their current round earnings, and the second and third place Players walk away from that round with $2000 and $1000, respectively.
+If they get it wrong, they lose their turn.

 ### Special Round Types
 #### $1000, $2000, and $3000 Toss-Up (-1, -2, -3)
 The puzzle answer is revealed one letter at a time.
 Players can buzz in when they think they know the answer.
-When a Player buzzes in, tehy try to solve.
+When a Player buzzes in, they try to solve.
 Failing to give a correct answer locks out that Player for the rest of the Toss-Up.

 The winner of the $1000 Toss-Up starts Round 1.
 #### Bonus Round (0)

 The player with the most money at the end of the game moves on the Bonus Round.
 They spin the Bonus Wheel, but do not get to see what they landed on.
 The then solve a short puzzle.
 To do this, they are given the letters RSTLN and E for free, and they then choose three consonants and a vowel (four consonants if they possess a Wild Card.)
 They are then given 30 seconds to solve the puzzle, with as many tries as they want.
-If they solve the puzzle, the prize is revealed and they recieve it.
+If they solve the puzzle, the prize is revealed and they receive it.
 If they fail, the prize is revealed regardless.

 ### Special Wedges
-#### Backrupt
+#### Bankrupt
 Lose all this round tokens and money.
 #### Lose A Turn
 The turn moves on to the next turn.